 "But the fact is that I don't want to revert back to how I was.
 Not even a little.
 What happened with Galith has shown me how blinded everyone is.
 Now that my eyes have been opened, how can I get along with those who are still stuck in the dark?"
 I asked desperately.

 "You'll have to open their eyes for them then."
-Eloril said simply.
+Eloril said simply."An impossible task."

 "Just like giving birth to one hundred half-human children."